 These old-timey pill-shaped salmiak tablets look more like medicine, and they taste like it too.
 They should probably require a prescription.

-‘Pickpockets’, in Dutch.
+This translates to “pickpockets”, in English.
 A bitter assortment of keys, watches, cell phones, and more.
 It’s salmiak liquorice with an extra salt coating.
 About as aggressive as an actual hold-up.

 A liquorice ball with chewy salmiak inside.
 Fantastic texture but terribly burney.